-Seamus Og, son of Turlogh is recorded as Mac Craith (Chieftain) of the Termon.
+Seamus Og, son of Turlogh McGrath is recorded as Chieftain of the Termon.

-Reamonn, son of Seamus Og is recorded as Mac Craith (Chieftain) of the Termon,
+Reamonn, son of Seamus Og is recorded as McGrath Chieftain of the Termon,

 Chieftain for the 21st Century – The Ceann Fine

 Historically the principal function of an Irish Chief was to lead his family / clan in battle on land and sea.
-The Chief and the Chieftain were at one time in Irish history influential political characters, who wielded a large and often arbitrary authority.
+The Chief / Chieftain were at one time in Irish history influential political characters, who wielded a large and often arbitrary authority.

 The word “clan” or “clanna” literally means “family”, usually consisted of a single surname (variants possible) descending from an original founder.

-An Irish Chief is descended from within a family Derbhfine, traditionally a kin-group of the nine worthiest among descendants of a former chief up to 2nd Cousins to a potential successor.
-Unlike the English and other foreign succession practices, Primogeniture has absolutely no bearing on the choice of a successor for an Irish Chiefship.
-An Irish Chief’s right to succession is based upon a superior claim, as distinct from a senior or eldest claim.
+An Irish Chief / Chieftain is descended from within a family Derbhfine, traditionally a kin-group of the nine worthiest among descendants of a former chief up to 2nd Cousins to a potential successor.
+Unlike the English and other foreign succession practices, Primogeniture has absolutely no bearing on the choice of a successor for an Irish Chief / Chieftainship.
+An Irish Chief / Chieftain’s right to succession is based upon a superior claim, as distinct from a senior or eldest claim.

-Today. the McGrath Derbhfine, the body that chooses the Chief, is the Clan Council of the Society of the Clan McGrath of Ulster.
-The Clan McGrath uses the term Ceann Fine, literally ‘head of the family’ as the title for the elected Chief.
+Today. the McGrath Derbhfine, the body that chooses the Chief / Cheiftain, is the Clan Council of the Society of the Clan McGrath of Ulster.
+The Clan McGrath uses the term Ceann Fine, literally ‘head of the family’ as the title for the elected Chief / Chieftain.
 This term is accepted by Clans of Ireland as an appropriate title.
 The Clan McGrath of Ulster does not generally use the term Chief or Chieftain.
-The Clan Council recognises these historic terms as applicable only to those who can unequivocally trace direct descent from an historic Clan Chief or Chieftain who held the Chiefship or Chieftainship prior to 1691 and are members of the Standing Council of Irish Chiefs and Chieftains.
+However, these titles may be referred to for ease of common understanding.
+The McGrath Clan Council recognises all Clan Chiefs and Chieftains of their name who are members of the Standing Council of Irish Chiefs and Chieftains and who can unequivocally trace direct descent from an historic Clan Chief or Chieftain, who held the title prior to 1691.

-The current Ceann Fine of the Cumann Chlann Mhic Craith / the Clan McGrath of Ulster is Seán Alusdrann Mac Craith.
+The current Ceann Fine (Chief, Chieftain) of the Cumann Chlann Mhic Craith / the Clan McGrath of Ulster is Seán Alexander McGrath.
 Seán is a native of Ulster and was elected Ceann Fine in 2012.